1994 Mull of Kintyre Chinook crash

 On 2 June 1994, a Chinook helicopter of the Royal Air Force (RAF), serial number ZD576, crashed on the Mull of Kintyre, Scotland, in foggy conditions.
 The crash resulted in the deaths of all twenty-five passengers and four crew on board.
 Among the passengers were almost all the United Kingdom's senior Northern Ireland intelligence experts.
 The accident is the RAF's fourth-worst peacetime disaster.

 In 1995, an RAF board of inquiry ruled that it was impossible to establish the exact cause of the accident.
-This ruling was subsequently overturned by two senior reviewing officers, who stated the pilots were guilty of gross negligence for flying too fast and too low in thick fog.
-This finding proved to be controversial, especially in light of irregularities and technical issues surrounding the then-new Chinook HC.2 variant which were uncovered.
+This ruling was overturned by two senior reviewing officers, who stated that the pilots were guilty of gross negligence for flying too fast and too low in thick fog.
+This finding proved to be controversial, especially in light of irregularities and technical issues surrounding the then-new Chinook HC2 variant which were uncovered, and in light of technical problems with the specific airframe involved in the weeks leading up to the crash.
 A Parliamentary inquiry conducted in 2001 found the previous verdict of gross negligence on the part of the crew to be 'unjustified'.
-In 2011, an independent review of the crash cleared the crew of negligence.
+In 2011, an independent review of the crash cleared the crew of negligence and accepted that the RAF had falsely declared compliance with regulations in relation to the aircraft's authority to fly.